martindbp/lazybug/README.md

 [Lazybug](lazybug.ai) is a free and open source project for learning Chinese from TV and movies.
 Massive comprehensible (and compelling) input is one of the best ways to learn a language.
 Beginner material is rarely massive nor compelling, and TV is compelling and massive but not always comprehensible to beginners and intermediate learners.
 This project aims to make TV more comprehensible through interactive subtitles tailored to the individual learner, and aims to make all video available for study, no matter which website it's on.

-The project consists of algorithms for extracting subtitles from video and processing the text, as well as a web app and browser extension for viewing them, saving and exporting vocabulary.
+The project consists of algorithms for extracting subtitles from video and processing the text, as well as a web app and browser extension for viewing and customaizing them, and saving/exporting vocabulary.
 In the future exercises and SRS (Spaced Repetition System) will be integrated.

+The app (and browser extension) works more like a mobile app than a web app in that it stores all data locally in the browser and only syncs to the cloud on the user's request.
+The app is fully functional without a backend server, except in the cloud syncing functionality and forum.
+In the future the app will also be usable offline.

 ## Project Principles

 1. Remain free and open source by minimizing hosting costs

-Whenever possible, do as much processing as possible on the front-end rather on servers.
+Do as much processing as possible on the front-end rather on servers.
 For example:
-  * Keep all logic client side (except account and social functionality), including ML inference if possible
+  * Keep all logic client side (except account and social functionality), including ML inference (if possible)
   * Store user data client side and sync it to cheaper object storage rather than using SQL database server
   * Run heavy processing offline on local machines rather than in the cloud, such as extracting subtitles from video